jkingyens/binder/readme.md

 binder <path to course JSON file>
 ```

-The compiler will generate a bundle and publish it to cloud storage on digital ocean.
-For example:
+If there are no errors, the compiler will return a link to access the course material.
+Ex:

 ```
 https://nyc3.digitaloceanspaces.com/rh-ntp/binder.html